Ruhollah Khomeini's return to Iran: Exile

-Mostly in the holy Shia city of Najaf, Iraq.
-At first, he was sent to Bursa, Turkey on 4 November 1964 where he stayed in this city hosted by a colonel in the Turkish Military Intelligence named Ali Cetiner in his own residence.
-In October 1965, after almost eleven months, he was going to move to Najaf, Iraq, where he stayed until 1978, when he was encouraged to leave by then-Vice President Saddam Hussein.
-By this time discontent with the Shah was becoming intense and Khomeini went to Neauphle-le-Château, suburb of Paris, France.
+mostly in the holy Shia city of Najaf, Iraq.
+At first, he was sent to Bursa, Turkey on 4 November 1964, where he stayed in this city hosted by a colonel in the Turkish Military Intelligence named Ali Cetiner in his own residence.
+In October 1965, after almost eleven months, he moved to Najaf, Iraq, where he stayed until 1978, when he was encouraged to leave by then-Vice President Saddam Hussein.

 Preparing for travel

 Khomeini decided to return to Iran after Mohammad Reza Pahlavi, the Shah of Iran, left on 16 January 1979.
 A welcoming committee was formed on 21 January 1979, to organise and ensure Khomeini's return.
 Kayhan and Ettela'at papers announced that Khomeini would soon return.
 The news led to the flow of millions of people from different cities to Tehran.

 It was originally planned that Ayatollah Khomeini would enter Iran on 26 January, but Prime Minister Shapour Bakhtiar announced that the airports would be closed.
 From Paris Khomeini declared that he would return as soon as the airports were reopened.
 The closure of the airports led to widespread protests and strikes.
 In Tehran alone 28 people were killed.
 On 29 January, the airport was reopened on the orders of Bakhtiar and Khomeini stated a new return date of 1 February.